 Speech & Language at Laning Avenue

-My name is Ilissa Abovitz and the 2019-2020 school year will be my fourth year working at Laning Avenue School!
+My name is Ilissa Abovitz and this school year is my fourth year working at Laning Avenue School!
 I currently live in Bergen County with my husband and daughter.
 I was born and raised in the suburbs of Philadelphia and prior to working in Verona, I spent the three years living in Chicago, Illinois, where I was a Speech Pathologist working with preschool, elementary, middle and high school students.
 I have experience working with a wide variety of pediatric populations including children with autism spectrum disorders, articulation and phonological impairments, expressive and receptive language delays, hearing loss, fluency and voice disorders and social-pragmatic difficulties.
 I received my Master’s degree in Speech Language Pathology from La Salle University in Philadelphia, Pennsylvania and my Bachelor’s degree in Communication Sciences and Disorders from Pennsylvania State University.
 We are!
 I am looking forward to a wonderful year ahead!

 Areas Covered by Speech-Language Pathologists:

 When students are screened for speech-language eligibility, four communication areas are assessed: articulation, language,voice, and fluency.
 Students are screened for speech-language eligibility in preschool and kindergarten.
 The following information is assessed to determine whether students are eligible for speech-language services.
 Teachers and parents should consult a speech-language specialist to further clarify this information.